-Finding and sealing air leaks in your home is one fast and relatively easy way to take charge of your energy bill and potentially lower costs.
-If you think energy efficiency testing isn’t worth the time or effort, consider this: The average house has enough home air leaks to add up to a two-foot square hole.
+Finding and sealing air leaks in your house is a great way to take charge of your energy bill.
+If you’re questioning whether it’s worth the effort, consider this: The average house has enough home air leaks to add up to a 2-square-foot hole.
 That’s like leaving a medium-sized window wide open 24 hours a day.
-Yikes!
-That might be fine on a temperate spring day, but when weather is extremely hot or cold, those home air leaks could quickly add up to some serious energy loss and higher energy costs.
+When the weather is extremely hot or cold, those home air leaks could quickly add up to some serious energy waste.

-Energy.gov notes you could save 5-30% on your energy bill by sealing air leaks suggested in an energy audit.
-While blower door testing is a great option if you’re looking into a home energy audit with a professional, there are a number of ways you can detect air leaks on your own with things you already have around the house.
+Energy.gov notes you could save 5%-30% on your energy bill by sealing air leaks suggested in an energy audit.
+While blower door testing is a great option if you’re looking into a home energy audit with a professional, there are a number of ways to find drafts in your house with things you already own.